Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Key challenges and Open Research Directions

 \subsubsection{Multi-Target Sensing}

-Accurately detecting and tracking multiple targets simultaneously remains a significant challenge in CF-ISAC systems.
-This complexity arises from the need to differentiate overlapping echoes from separate targets across distributed APs, often leading to ambiguities in detection and tracking.
-While the distributed nature of APs provides additional spatial diversity, it also complicates coordination~\cite{Buzzi2024}.
+{Accurately detecting and tracking multiple targets simultaneously remains a major CF-ISAC challenge.
+This complexity arises from the need to differentiate overlapping echoes from distinct targets across distributed APs, which often leads to ambiguities in detection and tracking.
+While the distributed architecture of CF-ISAC provides additional spatial diversity, it also increases coordination complexity among APs~{\cite{Buzzi2024}}.
 A potential solution is to divide the scan area into disjoint regions, with each region monitored by designated APs.
-To enhance robustness, APs can participate in multiple regions, increasing both redundancy and detection reliability.
+To enhance robustness, APs can span multiple regions, increasing redundancy and detection reliability.}

-A critical aspect of this approach is the design of an effective coordination protocol.
-This protocol must ensure that adjacent radar cells, i.e., disjoint regions, are not scanned simultaneously, thereby minimizing mutual interference and reducing the risk of target misdetection in overlapping areas.
+{A critical aspect of this approach is the design of an effective coordination protocol.
+It must ensure that adjacent radar cells, i.e., disjoint regions, are not scanned simultaneously, thereby minimizing mutual interference and reducing the risk of target misdetection in overlapping areas.
 Ideally, radar cells scanned concurrently should be spatially separated to mitigate cross-region interference.
 Techniques such as time-division multiplexing and spatial scheduling can be employed.
-Additionally, advanced signal processing algorithms, including compressed sensing and sparse recovery, can resolve targets in dense environments, further enhancing multi-target detection capabilities~\cite{Buzzi2024}.
+Additionally, advanced signal processing algorithms, including compressed sensing and sparse recovery, can resolve targets in dense environments, further enhancing multi-target detection capabilities~{\cite{Buzzi2024}}.}